Urban Macro/Microcellular Channel Characterization at 4.85 GHz With Literature-Referenced Upper FR1-to-FR3 Cross-Band Analysis: Channel Characterization

-The DS empirical cumulative distribution functions (eCDFs) in Fig.~\ref{fig:DS_all}, were benchmarked against the 3GPP UMa/UMi references for both LoS and NLoS \cite{TR138-901}.
-In the UMa scenarios ({\tt Area1} and {\tt Area2}), the measured DS distributions (Figs.~\ref{fig:DS_R3} and \ref{fig:DS_R4}) are consistently smaller than the references in both LoS and NLoS.
-This indicates fewer long-delay components and shorter excess delays than those assumed by the generic macro model.
-In contrast, in UMi ({\tt Area3}, Fig.~\ref{fig:DS_R6}), measured DS exceeds the UMi references, especially in NLoS.
-This reflects dense street-canyon scattering, where low BS height and proximate facades sustain extended multipath delays.
-These observations suggest that the current 3GPP models may overestimate the DS in UMa environments while underestimating it in UMi environments.
-This discrepancy highlights the importance of site-specific model tuning, as relying solely on standard defaults could lead to suboptimal system-level guard interval and cyclic prefix settings.
+The DS empirical cumulative distribution functions (eCDFs) in Fig.~\ref{fig:DS_all} are compared against the corresponding 3GPP UMa/UMi reference distributions.
+In the two UMa routes ({\tt Area1} and {\tt Area2}), the measured DS distributions are generally smaller than the 3GPP references under both LoS and NLoS, indicating shorter excess-delay behavior in these particular measurements.
+In the UMi route ({\tt Area3}), the measured DS is generally larger than the 3GPP UMi reference, especially under NLoS, which is plausibly associated with stronger street-canyon confinement and persistent local reflections along the measured route.

+These observations should be interpreted only in the context of the $4.85$~GHz Yokohama measurement campaign.
+Since the 3GPP model is a generic stochastic parameterization derived from multiple campaigns across sites and frequency bands, the comparison is not intended to imply that 3GPP generally overestimates or underestimates DS, but only that the default scenario-level assumptions do not fully reproduce the DS behavior observed in this particular measurement campaign.
+Accordingly, the comparison is reported as campaign-specific context, not as evidence of a general deficiency of the 3GPP model.